-Doctor Oz for Senate and Dr. Oz now seek to intervene to preserve the free and fair May 2022 primary election, to prevent a change to the rules of the election after election day, and to uphold Pennsylvania's vital election integrity laws.
+On May 24, the Petitioners filed in this Court an Application for the Court to Exercise Jurisdiction Pursuant to its King's Bench Powers and/or Powers to Grant Extraordinary Relief.
+Doctor Oz for Senate and Dr. Oz now seek to intervene here to preserve the free and fair May 2022 primary election, to prevent a change to the rules of the election after election day, and to uphold Pennsylvania's vital election integrity laws.

 Doctor Oz for Senate and Dr. Oz have made significant investments in connection with this primary election and Dr. Oz is leading in the current vote count.
 The Proposed Intervenor-Respondents thus have a substantial and particularized interest in defending this action.
 No other party to this action represents these private interests, and therefore this timely application for intervention should be granted.
-The Proposed Intervenor-Respondents respectfully request that the Court grant their application to intervene as Respondents, and to permit them to file of record the Preliminary Objections attached hereto.
+The Proposed Intervenor-Respondents respectfully request that the Court grant their application to intervene as Respondents, and to permit them to file of record the Answer to Petitioners' Application attached hereto.